luizpvas/explicit/README.md

 `nil`.
 Other falsy values such as empty string or zero have precedence over the default value.

-If you provide a lambda it will execute in every `validate!` call.
+If you provide a lambda it will execute every time `Request.validate!` is called.

 ### Hash